 The Ampezzo Dolomites (Dolomiti di Ampezzo in Italian) are protected by a “Parco Naturale Regionale” (Regional Natural Park) created in 1990 and extended over 11,200 ha.

 The park is run by the so-called “Regole di Ampezzo”, an ancient consort of families among private citizens whose origins date back to the Middle Ages.

 The protected area neighbours two other reserves in South Tyrol (Dolomiti di Sesto/Sextnerdolomiten and Fanes-Sennes-Braies/Prags), whose borders run just to the north of the Ampezzo Dolomites Regional Park.

 The protected area comprises mountain groups which are among the most mythical and celebrated in the Dolomites, both for the mountaineering epics they saw and for the events revolving around WW1.

-Names already give away a clue as to the uniqueness of these mountains: among the most famous summits are those of the Tofane (peaking at Tofana di Mezzo, 3,243 m), the Croda Rossa (the ‘Red Rock’, 3,145 m – so called because of the iron dioxides that give it a rich red-ochre tinge; see image below), and Monte Cristallo (3,221 m) – literally, "the crystal mountain".
+Names already give away a clue as to the uniqueness of these mountains: among the most famous summits are those of the Tofane (peaking at Tofana di Mezzo, 3,243 m), the Croda Rossa (the ‘Red Rock’, 3,145 m – so called because of the iron dioxides that give it a rich red-ochre tinge; see image above), and Monte Cristallo (3,221 m) – literally, the crystal mountain.